yuki-mt/todo/README.md

 Email: YOUR_EMAIL
 Password: YOUR_PASSWORD
 $ heroku create
-# If you already input Trello account information, you can skip it.
-$ ym-task trello-list
-$ heroku config:set TARGET_LIST_ID=`ym-task trello-list`
-# If you already input Toggl account information, you can skip it.
-$ ym-task toggl-token
-$ heroku config:set TOGGL_TOKEN=`ym-task toggl-token`
 $ git push heroku master
 $ ym-task webhook
 Input Board and List Name in Trello for current work